Cancer of the larynx

 Alcohol and tobacco

-Alcohol and tobacco are the two main things that can increase your risk of developing laryngeal cancer.
+Alcohol and tobacco are the 2 main things that can increase your risk of developing laryngeal cancer.
 They're thought to contain chemicals that can damage the cells of the larynx.

 The more you drink or smoke, the higher your risk of developing laryngeal cancer.